microsoft/iotedge-k8s-doc/src/examples/configmaps.md

 1. Generate the workload deployment config by right-clicking the **deployment.template.json** in the left navigation pane and selecting **Generate IoT Edge Deployment Manifest**.
 This will generate the minified **deployment.amd64.json** under the **config** directory.

 1. Update the configuration for the device by right-clicking **deployment.amd64.json** and selecting **Create Deployment for Single Device**.
-In the subsequently displayed list, choose the device created in step 1 to complete the operation.
+In the displayed list, choose the device created in step 1 to complete the operation.

 1. In a few seconds, you'll see a new `edgeHub` pod instantiated with the configmap keys mounted as files at the specified location.

-    ```shell
+    ```bash
     # Get pod names
     kubectl get pods -n cm